 9. Re-do sidewalk to garage - something we might possibly do for new yard10.
 Add step for garage entrance - won't be completing after all because of moving

-11. Replace bedroom doors with doors with vents - not doing this because of moving
+11. Replace bedroom doors with doors with vents - not doing this because of moving12.
+Back up and reformat computer - done

 13. Have Dutch Elm Diseased trees removed - all removed, unfortunately the half dead oak is not going to be done by the city for free and we don't have the money to remove the eye soar, but at least les DED trees means less worms.